warning Coming soon – PHH Mortgage is changing its name! right arrow

 • Property Address

-• A statement transferring the ownership of the appraisal to the Seller
+• A statement transferring the ownership of the appraisal to the Client

 • The following statement: “(Original Transferring Financial Institution) certifies and warrants that the reference appraisal was prepared in accordance with, and is compliant with, the Appraisal Independence Requirements (AIR), Truth in Lending regulations, and all applicable laws.”